-If you are experiencing any of these problems, we at Warrior Plumbing & Heating are here to help!
-Don’t hesitate to give us a call.
+If you are experiencing any of these problems, the professionals at Warrior Plumbing & Heating can help.
+Give us a call today.

 Locating the Shut Off Valves

 If you can’t get one of our professionals within a safe amount of time before severe damages occur, it is crucial to know how to operate your water line.
-Turning it off can help delay any further problems and will likely save you lots of money.
-Each home is required by law to have a shut off valve.
+Turning it off can help delay any further problems and will likely save you a lot of money.
+Each home is required by law to have a shut-off valve.
 There are outside emergency valves, but sometimes there is one within the home itself.